 While you are a member of our plan, you must use your member ID card whenever you get services covered by this plan.
 If you do not use your plan member ID card when receiving services, you will have to submit a claim to our plan.
 (For information about submitting a claim, see Chapter 5, Asking us to pay our share of a bill you have received for covered medical services.)
-You should also show the provider your Medicaid card, if applicable.
 Here's a sample member ID card to show you what yours will look like: